muppet9010/Factorio-Biter-Revive/README.md

     - Each RCON command can have one or more of the mod values with any omitted values remaining unchanged.
     - RCON commands only apply for the duration of their time period.
     - An RCON command will have a Manipulation type for how its values are applied:
+        - Enforce: sets the current value to be this command value and no other non enforce commands will be applied.
         - Replace: replaces the mod settings value as the base current values.
         - Modify: added to the current values.
 These are added to the current value, so often a negative value will be used.
     - If multiple RCON commands are applied at a time they will all be applied for each of their own durations.
         - Any Replace Manipulation commands will have the largest range of their combined settings applied, i.e. the lowest minimum values and the greatest maximum values.
         - Any Modify Manipulation commands will be stacked on top of the current values.
-Current mod values are calculated as: static mod setting/RCON Replace command, plus all RCON Modify command values applied.
+Current mod values are calculated as: Enforce command alone.
+Else Replace command or otherwise static mod setting, plus all RCON Modify command values applied.
 Values are clamped between 0 and 100, except for delay which is greater or equal to 0.

+Mod setting to blacklist biter prototypes by the user.
+These won't revive ever.
+Mod setting for max revives per unit.
+Avoid infintely reviving the same biter every tick.
+Mod setting to set a maximum number of revives per second to avoid excessive burst UPS load.